Diderot-Language/examples/dvr/README.md

 XYZ axes indicator dataset (via `fs3d-scl -which 12`) this should produce [axes.png](axes.png); make sure you get the same.

 Volume rendering is one setting in which we can make sure Diderot is doing all the right transformations for measuring derivatives: derivatives measured in volume index-space have to be transformed to get the derivative in world-space.
+The [../mip](`mip`) example tested for this kind of invariance in reconstruction of values, but not derivatives.
 The following generates three different samplings of a rotationally symmetric paraboloid dataset, and then renders each of them with the same parameters, including a little fog to see the shape of the volume domain itself.  *For this to work as intended*, one must comment out `field#2(3)[] V = bspln3 ⊛ vol;` and uncomment `field#1(3)[] V = ctmr ⊛ vol;`: the Catmull-Rom accurately reconstructs quadratic functions, but the cubic B-spline does not.

 	../fs3d/fs3d-scl -which 4 -width 3.8 -sz0 20 -sz1 22 -sz2 25 | unu save -f nrrd -o sphere-0.nrrd
 	../fs3d/fs3d-scl -which 4 -width 3.8 -sz0 55 -sz1 29 -sz2 12 -angle -30 | unu save -f nrrd -o sphere-1.nrrd